-In providing an overview of FY17, Macquarie Group Chairman, Peter Warne, noted that Macquarie's businesses have continued to grow with profit up 7.5 per cent highlighting the diversity of our business offering and its ability to adapt to changing conditions.
+In addition to announcing Nicholas Moore’s retirement, Macquarie Group Chairman, Peter Warne, provided an overview to shareholders of FY18.
+He noted that Macquarie's businesses continued to grow with profit up 15 per cent highlighting the diversity of Macquarie’s business offering and the Group’s ability to adapt to changing conditions.

-Mr Warne said: "As we outlined at our full year result announcement, Macquarie reported a record profit of $A2,217 million for the year to 31 March 2017, an increase of 7.5 per cent on the prior year."
+Mr Warne said: “As we outlined at our full year result announcement, Macquarie reported a record profit of $A2,557 million for the year to 31 March 2018, an increase of 15 per cent on the prior year.”

-Mr Warne also took the opportunity to make remarks about Macquarie's sound risk culture, the Group's commitment to the renewable and clean energy sectors, and the Major Bank Levy.
+Mr Warne remarked on Macquarie’s sound risk culture, the Group’s commitment to the renewable energy, and the Royal Commission.

-In relation to renewable energy and clean technology, Mr Warne noted Macquarie's substantial and longstanding commitment to these sectors as part of a broader commitment to continue to support clients in the transition to a low carbon economy.
-Macquarie and its managed funds are one of the world's largest investors in renewable energy having invested or arranged more than $A15 billion of investment into renewable energy projects since 2010.
+In relation to renewable energy and clean technology, Mr Warne noted Macquarie’s substantial and longstanding commitment to these sectors as part of a broader commitment to continue to support clients in the transition to a low carbon economy.
+Macquarie has invested or arranged over $A9.5 billion in renewable energy, energy efficiency and clean energy in FY18.

-Mr Warne also noted the activities of Macquarie's staff and the Macquarie Group Foundation across the various communities in which it operates.
+Mr Warne closed his remarks by commenting on the activities of Macquarie staff and the Macquarie Group Foundation across the various communities in which it operates.

-"One of the oldest and largest corporate foundations in Australia, the Macquarie Group Foundation and Macquarie staff have contributed more than $A300 million since its establishment in 1985."
+“One of the oldest and largest corporate foundations in Australia, the Macquarie Group Foundation and Macquarie staff have contributed more than $A330 million since its establishment in 1985.”

-"In the year to 31 March 2017, the Foundation and Macquarie staff globally contributed $A29.4 million in donations to more than 1,350 community organisations around the world.
-In addition, staff gave 50,000 hours of their time as volunteers, fundraisers and pro bono advisers."
+“In the year to 31 March 2018, the Foundation and Macquarie staff globally contributed $A28.3 million in donations to more than 1,500 community organisations around the world.
+In addition, staff gave over 60,000 hours of their time as volunteers, fundraisers and pro bono advisers.”